Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMReleaseNotes.md

 # Working with Prometheus metrics in MDM

-## Release TBD [Breaking changes]
+## Release 04-04-2022 [Breaking changes]

-* chart - `TBD`
+* chart - `mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector:3.0.0-main-04-04-2022-dd20b426`
-* image - `TBD`
+* image - `mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector/images:3.0.0-main-04-04-2022-dd20b426`
 * Change Log -
-  * BREAKING CHANGE -- To reduce ingestion volume,with this release, by default we will be ingesting only metrics consumed by default dashboards for defaut targets (no change to your custom targets).
-If you were using metrics scraped by our default targets (dns,kubelet,cadvisor,kube-state-metrics,kube-proxy,node-exporter,api-server) which were not covered in our default dashboards you need to whilt-list them.
-Please see [here](./PromIngestionVolume.md) for more details and also how to disable this behavior if you need to.
+  * BREAKING CHANGE -- To reduce deafult ingestion volume,with this release, by default we will be ingesting only metrics consumed by default dashboards for all defaut targets (no change to your custom targets).
+If you were using metrics scraped by our default targets (dns,kubelet,cadvisor,kube-state-metrics,kube-proxy,node-exporter,api-server) which were not covered in our default dashboards you need to add them to keepList.* (depending on the target).
+Please see [here](./PromIngestionVolume.md) for more details and also how to modify/disable this behavior if you need to.

-## Release 02-15-2022 [Breaking changes]
+## Release 03-17-2022 [Breaking changes]

 * chart - `mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector:2.0.0-main-03-17-2022-dfef2a5d`
 * image - `mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector/images:2.0.0-main-03-17-2022-dfef2a5d`